 Another great way to improve relationships with fans and other artists is to launch a producer tutorial on social media.
 Getting people involved in how artists make their magic happen is a great way to keep the communication going and work on brand image.
 Collaborating with other artists online can also lead to new tracks and remixes.

 Bandcamp recently announced waiving their revenue share on all merch sold on a specific date.
-This was their act of kindness during the COVID-19 crises.
+This was their act of kindness during the COVID-19 crisis.

 Labels and bands who were in the midst of a tour when the virus broke out can sell their merchandise on Bandcamp to generate income.

 During the COVID-19 crises, our team of label managers will lend a helping hand to tailor-make an online strategy for your brand, music or label.
 They will help you determine the right marketing campaign.
-We realize that artists and record labels have a huge drop in revenue.
-For that reason, we decided to offer a 10% discount on our package deals Pro and Enterprise with the code save10.
-Reach out to us on email@example.com for more information about products or services.
+Reach out to us at firstname.lastname@example.org for more information about products or services.